RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

     - Ford v Perpetual Trustees Victoria Limited (2009) 75 NSWLR 42
       - Mr Ford: intellectually handicapped and practically illiterate.
-      - Mr Ford’s son, Scott, manipulated Mr Ford into obtaining a loan from Perpetual and providing his house as security.
+      - Mr Ford's son, Scott, manipulated Mr Ford into obtaining a loan from Perpetual and providing his house as security.
-      - Loan arranged through third party broker, so Perpetual was unaware of Ford’s incapacity.
+      - Loan arranged through third party broker, so Perpetual was unaware of Ford's incapacity.
       - Ford argued his signature was voided by non est factum.
     - The totality of the findings are clear that Mr Ford did not know what he was signing, in that he did not understand anything at all about the documents he was signing such that it can be concluded that his mind did not go with his pen.
       - Here, given the manipulation of Mr Ford by his son, it cannot be concluded that he failed to take any precautions that a person in his position and with his attributes should have.